-Any student considering a future in Design & Technical Theatre should look carefully at the offerings in the UA Little Rock Department of Theatre Arts and Dance.
+Any student considering a future in Design & Technical Theatre should look carefully at the offerings in the UA Little Rock Department of Theatre Arts.
 Our curriculum follows a Liberal Arts tradition, encouraging students to go beyond excelling at making theatre to a heightened awareness of seeing Design & Technical Theatre as a way of knowing, shaped around exploring various course offerings at the university and using each semester’s production as the material of study.
-The faculty and staff here in the Department of Theatre Arts and Dance have a reputation for reaching the highest artistic expressions.
+The faculty and staff here in the Department of Theatre Arts have a reputation for reaching the highest artistic expressions.
 Each student can be mentored one-to-one by a professional theatre artist helping them to inform their educational future and their career goals.

 This area introduces students to the various responsibilities and communication skills needed in theatre management.
 Students are provided the opportunity to develop effective management techniques while stage managing in the department.